Treatment of Scars on the Face and Body:

 Laser scar removal can be used to treat the following types of scars: Acne scars, traumatic scars, plastic surgery scars, keloid scars, hypertrophic scars, pigmented scars, discolored scars, dark scars, lip scars, cleft lip scars, surgery scars, and burn scars.
 Dr. Karamanoukian will perform a complete examination and recommend a treatment plan that will maximize your results while minimizing downtime.
 Laser scar removal can effectively improve the appearance of scars on the face and body.

 - SUNSCREEN: One week after your scar revision treatment, our office recommends complete avoidance of direct sun exposure and twice daily application of a sunscreen.
-We recommend the Melaquin AM Daily UV Protect with SPF 30.
-You may purchase Melaquin AM from our office during your treatment or thereafter on www.KareSkin.com .
-Melaquin AM contains SPF 30 combined with non-hydroquinone skin lighteners to enhance skin color and prevent skin discoloration.
+We recommend the Melarase AM creams.
+You may purchase Melarase AM from our office during your treatment or thereafter on www.KareSkin.com .
+Melarase AM contains SPF 30 combined with non-hydroquinone skin lighteners to enhance skin color and prevent skin discoloration.

 - PIGMENTATION CORRECTION: One of the most notable features of traumatic or burn scars is the hyperpigmentation and darkening that occurs in the skin.
-This is known as post-inflammatory hyperpigmentation and can affect the cosmetic outcome of scar revision.
+This is known as post-inflammatory hyperpigmentation (PIH) and can affect the cosmetic outcome of scar revision.
 Treatment of pigmentation and scar discoloration begins with aggressive post-care use of a topical skin lightening agent.
-Our office recommends the Melaquin PM Night cream that contains a combination of Hydroquinone and Ammonium Lactate.
-For patients who have a sensitivity to Hydroquinone, a proprietary non-hydroquinone skin lightener is available to treat these hyperpigmented scars.
+Our office recommends the Melarase AM and Melarase PM creams to reduce hyperpigmentation associated with scarring.
+The creams work well as Hydroquinone and non-Hydroquinone based products to reduce overstimulation of pigment deposition inherent in traumatized skin.
+If you are interested in a consultation for scar revision, you may consider beginning the Melarase protocol prior to your visit in order to maximize the cosmetic appearance of dark scars prior to your consultation.